BDC Hamburger Icon

 Just because you want to run a one-person business doesn’t mean you know what kind of business you want to launch.
 Try one of the following business ideas to easily and (hopefully) successfully go it alone.

 1. Blogger or content writer.
 Companies of all stripes frequently need help with writing.
-Whether you’re creating blog posts, website copy or even articles on prestigious websites, you can easily turn writing into a one-person business — just ensure your editing and proofreading skills are up to snuff.
+Whether you’re creating blog posts, website copy or even articles on prestigious websites, you can easily turn writing into a one-person business.
+Just ensure your editing and proofreading skills are up to snuff.

-3. Tutor.
-If you have ample knowledge in a specific field, you can launch a one-person business as a tutor in that specialty.
+3. If you have ample knowledge in a specific field, you can launch a one-person business as a tutor in that specialty.
 Post your services to classified ad websites or social media groups.
 College students, parents and others who want to learn might flock to you.
 Plus, even relatively inexperienced tutors can charge hourly rates that rival standard full-time salaries.

-4. Driver.
-If you have a car and the schedule flexibility to take people (or objects) wherever, whenever, try being a driver.
+4. If you have a car and the schedule flexibility to take people (or objects) wherever, whenever, try being a driver.
 Whether your one-person driving business is geared toward people who need personal transportation or help with delivery, you only need a car — no co-workers — to get the job done.

 5. Dog walker or dog sitter.
 While not necessarily the highest-earning of these ideas, a dog-walking or dog-sitting business is convenient.
-For dog walking, your client base can comprise your neighbors, family, and friends.
+For dog walking, your client base can comprise your neighbors, family and friends.
 You can charge substantially more for dog sitting and usually do other work while you dog sit — even starting and running another one-person business.

 TipBottom line